Self-awareness is like great sex: everyone thinks they have a ton of it, but in reality no one knows what the fuck they’re doing.

 - Most of us, when given the opportunity, will tell small lies to improve our results.
 Sometimes (i.e., usually), we’ll even tell these lies to ourselves.

 - We are abysmal at estimating statistics, making cost-benefit decisions, or reasoning about large populations of people.
-It’s actually both depressing and hilarious how bad we are this.
+It’s actually both depressing and hilarious how bad we are at this.

 I could keep going, but I’ll stop there.
 Basically, the point is that you suck, I suck, everybody sucks.
 Humans kind of suck.
 All the time.

 And that’s OK.
 The important thing is just that we’re self-aware about it.
-If we know our weaknesses then they stop being weaknesses.
+If we know our weaknesses, then they stop being weaknesses.
 Otherwise, we become enslaved to our mind’s faulty mechanisms.

 - Hold weaker opinions.
 Recognize that unless you are an expert in a field, there is a good chance that your intuitions or assumptions are flat-out wrong.
 The simple act of telling yourself (and others) before you speak, “I could be wrong about this,” immediately puts your mind in a place of openness and curiosity.
 It implies an ability to learn and to have a closer connection to reality.
+I talk about this a lot in my Challenging Beliefs Course in the Mark Manson Premium Subscription.
+You might want to check it out to see if you hold beliefs that are hurting you in life.

 - Take yourself less seriously.
 Most of your thoughts and behaviors are simply reactions to various emotions.
 And we know that your emotions are often wrong and/or meaningless.
 Ergo, you should take your shit less seriously.

 - Learn your bullshit patterns.
 When I get angry, I get argumentative and arrogant.
 When I get sad, I shut down and play a lot of video games.
 When I feel guilty, I word vomit my conscience all over people.
-What are your ticks?
+What are your tics?
 Where does your mind go when you feel sad?
 When you feel angry?
 Guilty?
 Anxious?
 Learn to spot your coping mechanisms because that will tip you off next time you’re distracting yourself from your feelings.
 I realized years ago that when I’m healthy and happy, I enjoy playing video games a few hours a week.
 But when I start binging on a game, staying up all night and skipping work, it’s almost always because I’m avoiding some problem in my life.
 This has become a huge cue for me to sit down and figure out what’s going on with myself.

 - Recognize the problems you create for yourself.
 My biggest problem is probably not being able to talk about my anger or sadness.
 I either escape through video games or become passive-aggressive by sniping at people around me.
 Both of these tendencies don’t help me.
 And I’ve learned to recognize myself when I start doing them.
 I’m able to say, “Hey Mark, you do this shit when you’re sad and you always regret not talking to someone.”
 Then I go talk to someone.